On the typical structure of graphs not containing a fixed vertex-critical subgraph: Introduction

 and define $\crit(H)$, the \emph{criticality of H}, to be the smallest criticality of a vertex, that is,

 Note that every edge-critical graph is also vertex-critical.
 Conversely, a vertex-critical graph is edge-critical precisely when its criticality is equal to one.

-The motivation for our investigation of the typical structure of vertex-critical graphs is a result of Hundack, Pr\"omel, and Steger~\cite{HuPrSt93} which states that, for every vertex-critical $H$, almost all $H$-free graphs are `almost' $(\chi(H)-1)$-partite in the following precise sense.
+The motivation for our investigation of the typical structure of graphs not containing a fixed vertex-critical graph is a result of Hundack, Pr\"omel, and Steger~\cite{HuPrSt93} which states that, for every vertex-critical $H$, almost all $H$-free graphs are `almost' $(\chi(H)-1)$-partite in the following precise sense.
 Given integers $r \ge 1$ and $k \ge 0$, we will denote by $\cG(r,k)$ the class of all graphs $G$ that admit an $r$-colouring of $V(G)$ for which the subgraph of $G$ induced by each of the $r$ colour classes has maximum degree at most $k$.
 In particular, $\cG(r,0)$ is the class of all $r$-colourable graphs and the following theorem generalises the main result of~\cite{PrSt92}.

 \begin{thm}[\cite{HuPrSt93}] If $H$ is a vertex-critical graph of criticality $k+1$ and $\chi(H) = r+1 \ge 3$, then, for some positive $c$,

 \end{thm}

 \begin{remark} A less accurate description of the structure of a typical member of $\cF_n(H)$, but valid for \emph{every} non-bipartite $H$, was given by Balogh, Bollob\'as, and Simonovits~\cite{BaBoSi09}. \end{remark}